What is Microsoft Entra ID Governance?

 Identity Governance helps organizations achieve a balance between productivity - How quickly can a person have access to the resources they need, such as when they join my organization?
 And security - How should their access change over time, such as due to changes to that person's employment status?
 Identity lifecycle management is the foundation for Identity Governance, and effective governance at scale requires modernizing the identity lifecycle management infrastructure for applications.

 Increasingly, scenarios require collaboration with people outside your organization.
-Azure AD B2B collaboration enables you to securely share your organization's applications and services with guest users and external partners from any organization, while maintaining control over your own corporate data.
+Microsoft Entra B2B collaboration enables you to securely share your organization's applications and services with guest users and external partners from any organization, while maintaining control over your own corporate data.
 Microsoft Entra entitlement management enables you to select which organization's users are allowed to request access and be added as B2B guests to your organization's directory, and ensures that these guests are removed when they no longer need access.

 Organizations are able to automate the identity lifecycle management process by using Lifecycle Workflows.
 Workflows can be created to automatically run tasks for a user before they enter the organization, as they change states during their time in the organization, and as they leave the organization.
 For example, a workflow can be configured to send an email with a temporary password to a new user's manager, or a welcome email to the user on their first day.